maharmstone/btrfs/README.md

 will also need [WinMD](https://github.com/maharmstone/winmd) to get this to appear under Windows.

-See also [Quibble](https://github.com/maharmstone/quibble), which is an experimental bootloader allowing Windows to boot from Btrfs.
+See also [Quibble](https://github.com/maharmstone/quibble), an experimental bootloader allowing Windows to boot from Btrfs, and [Ntfs2btrfs](https://github.com/maharmstone/ntfs2btrfs), a tool which allows in-place conversion of NTFS filesystems.

 First, a disclaimer: